ray-project/ray/doc/source/ray-references/glossary.rst

         to compute and apply one gradient update to the model weights.

     Batch predictor
-        A :ref:`Ray AIR Batch Predictor<air-predictors>` builds on the Predictor class to parallelize inference on a large dataset.
+        A :class:`Ray AIR Batch Predictor<ray.train.predictor.Predictor>` builds on the Predictor class to parallelize inference on a large dataset.
 A Batch predictor shards the dataset to allow multiple workers to do inference on a smaller number of data points and then aggregating all the worker predictions at the end.